delucis/v3.chrisswithinbank.net/_posts/events/2011-05-24-jess-argall.md

   address: Penryn Campus, Treliever Road, Penryn, Cornwall TR10 9FE, United Kingdom
 works:
   - With the weight of a tree at my back
+premiere: With the weight of a tree at my back
 ---